What are the main equity index construction methods and how do they differ?

 - Each stock gets the same weight: 1/N where N = number of stocks

-- A $10 billion company and a $1 trillion company both get equal influence
+- A 1 trillion company both get equal influence

 - Requires periodic rebalancing (quarterly or monthly) because price movements shift weights